EttoreTheWebisteMaster/world-book/README.md

 ## Contact

 If you have any questions, suggestions, or need support, please contact me at [serra.ettore.es@gmail.com](mailto:serra.ettore.es@gmail.com).
 I’m here to help and always looking for ways to improve the platform.

-## License

-"The World's Book" is an open-source project licensed under the [MIT License](LICENSE).
-You are free to use, modify, and distribute the project as long as you adhere to the terms of the license.

 ---